agude/agude.github.io/_drafts/2016-07-11-lab41_stochastic_depth.md

 with vanishing gradients and diminishing feature use, as expected for a shallower network.

+{% capture image_2 %} {{ file_dir }}/training.png {% endcapture %}
+{% include figure.html
+  url=image_2
-![A graph explaining how the network is trained, and the drop chance of each layer.]({{ site.url }}/files/stochastic-depth/training.png) _An example training run on a network with stochastic depth.
+  image_alt="A graph explaining how the network is trained, and the drop chance of each layer." caption="An example training run on a network with stochastic depth.
 The red and blue bars indicate the probability of dropping a layer, p(l).
 In this example layer 3 and layer 5 have been dropped.
-From Gao Huang, Yu Sun, et al._
+From Gao Huang, Yu Sun, et al."
+%}

 In addition to aiding in training, the trained networks actually **perform better** than networks trained without stochastic depth!
 This is because